PlacemakingCorps Coordinator - 2025/26

 Physical Aspects of the Job:

 Ability to communicate and work with groups participating (age and skill levels) and provide necessary instruction to participants and staff.
-Ability to observe participant behavior, assess its appropriateness, enforce appropriate safety regulations and emergency procedures, and apply appropriate behavior-management techniques.
-Ability to observe staff behavior, assess its appropriateness, enforce appropriate safety regulations and emergency procedures, and apply appropriate management techniques.
-Visual and auditory ability to identify and respond to environmental and other hazards related to the activity.
+Ability to observe participant behavior, assess appropriateness, enforce safety regulations and emergency procedures, and apply appropriate behavior-management techniques.
+Ability to observe staff behavior, assess appropriateness, enforce safety regulations and emergency procedures, and apply appropriate management techniques.
+Visual/auditory ability to identify and respond to hazards related to activity.
 Physical ability to respond appropriately to situations requiring first aid.
 Must be able to assist participants in an emergency (fire, evacuation, illness, or injury) and possess strength and endurance required to maintain constant supervision of participants and projects.
-Requires eye-hand coordination and manual dexterity to manipulate outdoor equipment and complete program activities.
+Requires eye-hand coordination and manual dexterity to manipulate outdoor equipment and program activities.
 Requires normal range of hearing and eyesight to record, prepare, and communicate appropriate participant activities/programs and the ability to lift up to 50 lbs.
-Willing to work irregular hours and on Saturdays with daily exposure to the sun, heat, rain, bugs, and other outdoor creatures.
+Willing to work irregular hours and on Saturdays in the summer with daily exposure to the sun, heat, rain, bugs, and other outdoor creatures.

 Benefits: